News

 Cotswolds Wildlife Park Training Day

-If you are interested in seeing more, we were lucky enough to welcome the OneShow to come and film some of our ringing earlier this year.
-They put together a wonderful short piece on the project and the ringing which can be found on our YouTube channel, here:
+For those interested in seeing more, we were thrilled to welcome The One Show earlier this year to film some of the ringing.
+They put together a wonderful short feature on the project, which can be found on our YouTube channel here:

 One Show White Stork Project 2024 – YouTube